 Reasons people may have blood in the urine include

-- infection in the bladder, kidney, or prostate
+- infection in or inflammation of the bladder, kidney, urethra, or prostate

 - vigorous exercise

 - sexual activity